DadeCountyCoder/sinatra_can_crud_it/basketball_camp/NOTES.md

 User can sign up and login and view their form.

 registration attribute
-postion they play primary
+fav player
-postion they play secondary
+postion they play
-drill(skill) they wanna focus on fav player
+drill(skill) they wanna focus on